 Colectivos are called vans in Mérida

-If you have traveled to one of these destinations, you will recognize the distinct passenger van people call a collective.
-In Mérida, it is called a van; or you may hear the term combi.
+A colectivo is a form of transportation geared towards moving the population around the vast labyrinth of streets, roads, and highways.
+The term colectivo is mostly used in high tourism areas such as Cancún and the Riviera Maya.
+If you have traveled to one of these destinations, you will recognize the distinct passenger van.
+In Mérida, it is called a van or you may hear the term combi.

 Here’s the bottom line –

 - To flag one down, go to the curb and wave your hand.
 The driver will give a quick honk on the horn to verify you want him to stop.